 Drexel Co-op puts students ahead financially both in the short-term and the long-term.

 Because you will have gained the real-world know-how and professional skills that come with Drexel Co-op, it is likely that you will be hired at a higher salary level than most college graduates when it's time to begin a career.
 Aside from the obvious benefits of a higher salary, an additional benefit is that your earning capability can help you with a more timely payment of any loans incurred while at Drexel.
-Take a look at the average starting salaries of Drexel students in comparison to averages reported by the National Association of Colleges and Employers (NACE):

 - Drexel University College of Medicine